Odor from U.S. Caribbean refinery prompts school closures, investigation

 The U.S. Occupational Safety and Health Administration describes hydrogen sulfide “as a colorless gas known for its pungent ‘rotten egg’ odor at low concentrations.
 It is extremely flammable and highly toxic.”

+The odor was caused by an “operating upset” overnight and into the early morning hours which has been corrected, according to a Limetree Bay spokesperson.

+“The executive management of Limetree Bay sincerely apologizes for the impact to the public,” the spokesperson said, adding that the company would continue to monitor impact to the outside community.

-The Department of Planning and Natural Resources did not immediately respond to a request for comment.
+The Department of Planning and Natural Resources told Reuters it is investigating to what extent Limetree exceeded permitted hydrogen sulfide levels.

 Local grammar schools and a career and technical education center closed in-person learning after students and staff reported feeling nauseous due to a “noxious odor” affecting air quality on the campuses on April 22, according to a notice from the U.S. Virgin Islands Department of Education.